Human vestigiality: Vomeronasal organ

 In some animals, the vomeronasal organ (VNO) is part of a second, completely separate sense of smell, known as the accessory olfactory system.
 Many studies have been performed to find if there is an actual presence of a VNO in adult human beings.
-Trotier et al. estimated that around 92% of their subjects who had not had septal surgery had at least one intact VNO.
-Kjaer and Fisher Hansen, on the other hand, stated that the VNO structure disappeared during fetal development as it does for some primates.
-However, Smith and Bhatnagar (2000) asserted that Kjaer and Fisher Hansen simply missed the structure in older fetuses.
+Trotier et al. estimate that around 92% of their subjects who had not had septal surgery had at least one intact VNO.
+Kjaer and Fisher Hansen, on the other hand, found that the VNO structure disappeared during fetal development as it does for some primates.
+Smith and Bhatnagar (2000) asserted that Kjaer and Fisher Hansen simply missed the structure in older fetuses.
 Won (2000) found evidence of a VNO in 13 of his 22 cadavers (59.1%) and in 22 of his 78 living patients (28.2%).
 Given these findings, some scientists have argued that there is a VNO in adult human beings.
-However, most investigators have sought to identify the opening of the vomeronasal organ in humans, rather than identify the tubular epithelial structure itself.
+Most have sought to identify the opening of the vomeronasal organ in humans, rather than identify the tubular epithelial structure itself.
 Thus it has been argued that such studies, employing macroscopic observational methods, have sometimes missed or even misidentified the vomeronasal organ.

-Among studies that use microanatomical methods, there is no reported evidence that human beings have active sensory neurons like those in working vomeronasal systems of other animals.
-Furthermore, there is no evidence to date that suggests there are nerve and axon connections between any existing sensory receptor cells that may be in the adult human VNO and the brain.
-Likewise, there is no evidence for any accessory olfactory bulb in adult human beings, and the key genes involved in VNO function in other mammals have become pseudogenes in human beings.
+Among studies that use microanatomical methods, there is no reported evidence that human beings have active sensory neurons like those in other animals' working vomeronasal systems.
+Furthermore, no evidence suggests there are nerve and axon connections between any existing sensory receptor cells in the adult human VNO and the brain.
+Likewise, there is no evidence of any accessory olfactory bulb in adult human beings, and the key genes involved in other mammals' VNO function have become pseudogenes in human beings.
 Therefore, while the presence of a structure in adult human beings is debated, a review of the scientific literature by Tristram Wyatt concluded, "most in the field ... are sceptical about the likelihood of a functional VNO in adult human beings on current evidence."